nestornag/magnet2direct/README.md

 ## 📜 License

-This project is licensed under the "Do Whatever You Want But Don't Sue Me" License (also known as MIT).
-See the LICENSE file for the boring legal details.
+This project is licensed under the **WTFPL (Do What The F*ck You Want To Public License)** - because life's too short for complicated legal jargon!

+**TL;DR:** Do whatever you want with this code.
+Seriously.
+We don't care.
+Use it, abuse it, improve it, break it, sell it, give it away, tattoo it on your forehead - we're cool with whatever!

+The only rule is: **There are no rules!** 🎉

+See the LICENSE file for the "official" (but still hilarious) legal text.

 ## 🙏 Acknowledgments